 The Graveyard of the Atlantic Museum offers programming year round for people of all ages.
 Daily offerings include a family- and youth-friendly scavenger hunt that has visitors searching for objects throughout the Museum and receiving a special surprise for their efforts.
 The Museum also introduces a new exhibit annually.

 Programming from mid-May through September includes our Salty Dawg Series held every Tuesday at 2 p.m.
-Presenters celebrate all things coastal to include seafood cooking, history and culture talks on the Civil War and WWII, maritime art and music, fishing history and life-saving stories, and even local language.
+Presenters celebrate all things coastal to include seafood cooking, history and culture talks on the Civil War and WWII, maritime art and music, and fishing history and life-saving stories.

 On Wednesdays at 10:30 a.m. mid-May through September, youth and families participate in Maritime Crafts while learning snippets of local history.
 Families have made their own mail-able vacation postcards, finger puppets, and sailor’s valentines.
 Each month features a new craft.